Kimkhwab: Etymology

 Platts and the Madras Gloss. take it from kam, 'little,' khwāb, 'nap.'

 Texture

 The art has a flavor of Arab-Persian culture in it.
 The fabric was woven with tapestry weave, Kimkhwab was nearly thick because of its metallic yarns and patterns, but some fine qualities were also there, especially for wealthy people.
-The most of the patterns were floral, nature inspired such as plants such as the poppy, and pine tree, etc.
+Most of the patterns were floral, nature inspired such as plants such as the poppy, and pine tree, etc.

 Manufacturing

 Kimkhwab work of Varanasi, Surat was famous in the Mughal Empire from 1556 to 1707.
 Two more centers, Aurangabad and Paithan, were also noted for their production.
 The value was priced with contents of gold, silver, or silk and motifs.